alexs2112/University-Notes/2023-Winter/ARKY328/14 - The Etruscans.md

  - Underground chambers constructed later than tumuli, most spectacular is Tomb of the Reliefs
  - Sarcophagus of the Spouses
 	 - Molded and fired in four separate pieces
-	 - Figures depicted contemporary Etruscan fasion, including hairstyle and footwear
+	 - Figures depicted contemporary Etruscan fashion, including hairstyle and footwear

 ### Etruscan Decline
  - Rival economic interests at the end of the 6th century BCE